 At Resonics, we focus more on internal noise factors, and absorbing or treating acoustic issues within each particular room or space.
 We generally treat reverberation and echo within a variety of commercial spaces using sound absorbing acoustic panels on the walls or ceilings.

-Inside the patient wards where cleaning and hygiene are a high priority we won’t always be able mount our usual acoustic panels or wall systems; instead the sound absorption is often performed by hygienic ceiling tiles which are cleanable and anti-microbial.
+Inside the patient wards where cleaning and hygiene are a high priority we won’t always be able mount our usual acoustic panels or wall system; instead the sound absorption is often performed by hygienic ceiling tiles which are cleanable and anti-microbial.

 In circulation or waiting areas, we are able to fit a choice of our most effective sound absorbing solutions which can drastically improve the performance of these spaces.
 Clarity of announcements, conversations between doctors and loved ones and just the general comfort of these areas will all improve thanks to acoustic treatment.